 Incentivizing Innovation: How can you get your employees more actively engaged in innovation?

-At the behest of one of our clients, SIT (Systematic Inventive Thinking) studied innovation rewards and recognition practices among 20 companies, from multinationals to SMEs, ranging in size from 200 to 200,000 employees and across sectors such as finance, healthcare, consumer goods, marketing, agriculture, food, hardware, etc. From it, we have extracted the seven best and worst practices for incentivizing innovation in your company.
+At the behest of one of our clients, SIT studied innovation rewards and recognition practices among 20 companies, from multinationals to SMEs, ranging in size from 200 to 200,000 employees and across sectors such as finance, healthcare, consumer goods, marketing, agriculture, food, hardware, etc.

-Based on our research and findings, we’ve compiled a list of some best and worst practices for incentivizing innovation and building your rewards and recognition programs.
+Based on our research and findings, we’ve compiled a list of some of the best and worst practices for incentivizing innovation and for building your rewards and recognition programs.

 #1.
 Innovate in your own skin